jonnonz1/nz-statute-book/acts/public/2003/prostitution-reform-act-2003.md

 (3) A person whose certificate is cancelled commits an offence, and is liable on summary conviction to a fine not exceeding $2,000, if he or she fails to return the certificate to a District Court within 1 month of the cancellation of the certificate.

 ### 40 Operator to produce certificate on request
-(1) A member of the police may, on producing evidence that he or she is a member of the police, require any person whom the member believes on reasonable grounds is an operator to produce that person's certificate for inspection, and the person must produce his or her certificate to the member, or to another member of the police at a local police station, within 24 hours of the request.
+(1) A constable may, on producing evidence that he or she is a constable, require any person whom the member believes on reasonable grounds is an operator to produce that person's certificate for inspection, and the person must produce his or her certificate to the member, or to another constable at a local Police station, within 24 hours of the request.
 (2) If a request under subsection (1) is made to the holder of a certificate, that holder commits an offence, and is liable on summary conviction to a fine not exceeding $2,000, if he or she fails without reasonable excuse to produce his or her certificate as required by that subsection.

 ### 41 Court records
 (1) Court records concerning the identity of applicants for certificates, applicants for waiver of disqualification, and certificate holders may be searched, inspected, or copied only by—
   (a) the applicant or holder concerned; and
   (b) the Registrar; and
-  (c) the police, but only for the purpose of investigating an offence.
+  (c) the Police, but only for the purpose of investigating an offence.
 (2) Nothing in this section limits the power of the Registrar to prepare and supply (whether for use by the Department for Courts or any other purpose) statistical information about applicants for certificates, applicants for waiver of disqualification, and certificate holders, as long as the information is supplied in a form that does not identify individual applicants or certificate holders.
 (3) A person who, in contravention of this section, obtains or uses information that is sourced from, or purports to be sourced from, the court records referred to in this section commits an offence and is liable on summary conviction to a fine not exceeding $2,000.